aspose-total-cloud/Aspose.Total-Products/total/en/net/conversion/potm-to-xls/_index.md

 ---title: Convert PowerPoint to XLS, POTM to XLS FREE Converter or Net SDKdescription: Free Conversion of POTM to XLS by using Net Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---